-When you’re under pressure to make important decisions fast, wrong decisions can cost you dearly.
+Beware of trying to make critical financial decisions too quickly.
+The combination of emotional and financial stress can bully you into a financial trap.
+And wrong decisions can cost you dearly.
 Texas nursing homes are expensive.
-Mistakes can cost tens or even hundreds of thousands of dollars.
+Mistakes can be devastating costing tens or even hundreds of thousands of dollars.
 I’ve listed below some of the common pitfalls to help you avoid them.
 Other families had to learn these lessons the hard way but you don’t have to.

 Relying on Medicare or health insurance to pay for long-term care

 Though Medicare may cover a portion of a stay in a nursing home, what they provide is limited to rehab – not long-term care.
 If your spouse or parent spends at least three days in the hospital for medically necessary care, Medicare may pay for certain types of rehabilitation in a Medicare-certified facility.
 Payments can last up to 100 days.
 The 100 days is not guaranteed.
 Continued coverage depends on the ability of your loved one to participate in and progress from the services.

 Expecting a will or living trust to protect your assets